stdnoerr/stdnoerr.github.io/_posts/2021-06-12-ret2shellcode.md

 date: 2021-06-12 20:05
 category: pwn-training
 author: stdnoerr
-tags: [buffer-overflow, shellcode]
+tags: [buffer-overflow, shellcode, stack]
 summary: An overview of ret2shellcode technique with an example
 ---
 We will take a look at a ret2shellcode challenge.
-The files can be found [here](https://github.com/stdnoerr/stdnoerr.github.io/tree/master/files/ret2shellcode).
+The files can be found [here](https://github.com/stdnoerr/stdnoerr.github.io/tree/master/files/stack/ret2shellcode).

 # Analysis
 ## Code Analysis